Riggstadt/RELAXATION_OSCILLATOR/README.md

 -  Output goes to GND

 When $V_{out}=V_{S}$, $R_{2}$ will be in parallel with $R_{4}$.
 The two parallel resistor will form a voltage divider with $R_{3}$.
-The resulting formula for the UTP (here denotes as VL) is:
+The resulting formula for the UTP (here denoted as VL) is:

 $$V_{L}=\frac{R_{3}}{\(R_{2}||R_{4}\)+R_{3}}\cdot V_{S}$$